Norman man charged with murder in Lake Thunderbird case

-Austin Blake Godwin was charged this week in Cleveland County District Court with first-egree murder and unlawful removal of a dead body.
+Austin Blake Godwin was charged this week in Cleveland County District Court with first-degree murder and unlawful removal of a dead body.

 Godwin, 30, confessed to killing Charissa Dawn Bell on the night of Feb.
 12 and then transporting her body to Lake Thunderbird the next morning, an Oklahoma State Parks captain reported in the affidavit.